AlexSiow/GettingAndCleaningData/CodeBook.md

 Next I need to replace the values of the activity variable with descriptive activity name.
 In order to do that, I loaded the activity names from `activity_labels.txt` into a data frame.
 Each of the activity name has a key in the data frame that allows us to link to the "ActivityID" variable in the single data set.
 Using this key, I did an inner join to add a new variable in the single data set with the matching activity name populated.
 I named this new variable as "Activity".
 I had then removed the "ActivityID" variable which is numberic representation of the activities.

 Finally the goal is to create a tidy data set with with the average of each measurement variable for each activity and each subject.
 I had used the group_by function to group the single data set by "Subject" and "Activity".
 The grouped data set was then piped into the summarize_each function to compute the mean of each measurement variable for each activity and each subject.
 The resultant tidy data set was then written to TidyData.txt using the write.table function.
+___

+## Tidy Data Set

+According to Hadley Wickham, a tidy data set needs to meet the following 3 points.

-Each variable forms a column.
+1. Each variable forms a column.
-Each observation forms a row.
+2. Each observation forms a row.
-Each type of observational unit forms a table.
+3. Each type of observational unit forms a table.

-## The Tidy Data Set

 The following describes the variables in the final Tidy Data Set.